ondrej-tucek/multicolor-labels-axes/README.md

-# Multicolor labels of axes
+# matplotlib - Multicolor labels of axes
 The following `plot_utils.py` file contains function `set_yaxis_label()` that allows the user set up color of labels vertical axes.
 This function was developed under `matplotlib` package.